RichiH/vcsh/README.md

 All of the files are part of the template repository, the directory is where the template will be stored.

-    apt-get install myrepos

 ### Install vcsh

 #### Debian

-If you are using Debian Squeeze, you will need to enable backports.
+If you are using Debian Squeeze, you will need to enable backports and the package name for myrepos will be 'mr'.

-From Wheezy onwards, you can install it directly:
+From Wheezy onwards, you can install both directly:

-    apt-get install vcsh
+    apt-get install myrepos vcsh

 #### Gentoo